b3n0y/ResolveDevDoc/docs/source/UI_elements_events.rst

 ..  topic:: Description

-	This event is triggered
+	This event is triggered when Return is pressed with the ComboBox item selected.
+	Return will also add the modified ComboBox item to the list ``The ComboBox must be Editable``

 **Type:** event

-..  note:: Not tested yet
+..  code-block:: python

+    ui.ComboBox({'ID':'combo_1', 'Text': "My ComboBox", 'Editable': True, 'Events': { 'ReturnPressed': True} })

+	def OnComboBoxReturnPressed(ev):
+        print(f"ReturnPressed on ComboBox")

+    # assign event handlers
-	win.On['my_combobox'].ReturnPressed = OnComboBoxReturnPressed
+    win.On['combo_1'].ReturnPressed = OnComboBoxReturnPressed

 Activated